How Much House Can I Afford Calculator

 Example

 For example, a user can open the How Much House Can I Afford Calculator, enter a realistic loan balance and rate, then compare the result with another payment scenario.
-This makes it easier to see whether the option fits the monthly budget before moving forward.
+This makes it easier to see whether the option fits the monthly budget before you make a decision.

-- Down payment affects the estimated home price
+- Down payment affects the loan amount, LTV, PMI, and estimated affordable home price

-US and UK lenders may use different affordability checks, stress tests, taxes, and credit rules.
+Lenders may use different housing ratio, debt-to-income, stress test, credit, and cash reserve rules.
 Treat the result as a planning estimate.

 Why use this calculator?